Stephanie Twell

-Stephanie April "Steph" Twell (born 17 August 1989) is a British middle- and long-distance runner who competed at the 2008 Olympic Games in Beijing and the 2016 Olympic Games in Rio de Janeiro and trains at Aldershot, Farnham & District AC.
+Stephanie April Twell (born 17 August 1989) is a British middle- and long-distance runner who competed at the 2008 Olympics in Beijing, the 2016 Olympics in Rio de Janeiro and the 2020 Summer Olympics in Tokyo.
+She trains at Aldershot, Farnham & District AC.
 She won the 1500 metres at the 2008 World Junior Championships, and is a three-time winner of the European Junior Cross Country Championships (2006–2008), as well as being part of four winning Great Britain teams.
 Representing Scotland, she won a bronze medal in the 1500 metres at the 2010 Commonwealth Games in Delhi.

 Twell is currently sponsored by sports company Hoka One One and was previously sponsored by New Balance.
 She was coached by one of the nation's leading endurance coaches, Mick Woods, for 19 years, from 1998 to 2017.
 She is now self-coached.

 Personal life

 Twell was born in Colchester, England.
-Born and raised in England, Twell announced in 2009 that she would compete for Scotland rather than England, and represented Scotland at the 2010 and 2014 Commonwealth Games.
+Twell announced in 2009 that she would compete for Scotland rather than England, and represented Scotland at the 2010 and 2014 Commonwealth Games, despite running for Hampshire in the London Mini Marathon 2007 over Scotland.
 She is eligible to compete for Scotland as her mother is from Paisley.
 She married fellow runner Joe Morwood in the autumn of 2018.
 In May 2019, the couple broke the world record for the fastest 1 mile while holding hands.